What is the Difference Between Term and Whole Life Insurance?

 How to Choose Between Term vs Whole Life Insurance?

 While it's always a good idea to consult a licensed agent as you make your choice, there are some helpful hints if you're having a hard time deciding between term and whole life insurance, or choosing a life insurance policy.

 Consider choosing term life insurance if:

 - You only need life insurance for a specific period of time.

-- You need an affordable way to help protect your family.
+- You need a way to help protect your family that meets your budget.

 - You want to cover debts that will be paid off in the coming decades.